Kwok Wai-keung

-Aron Kwok Wai-keung (郭偉强) is a current member of the Legislative Council of Hong Kong, representing the Labour, which he was elected to in the 2012 LegCo election and 2021 LegCo election.
+Aron Kwok Wai-keung (郭偉强) is a former member of the Legislative Council of Hong Kong, representing the Labour, which he was elected to in the 2012 LegCo election and 2021 LegCo election.
 Kwok is a member of the Hong Kong Federation of Trade Unions, the largest pro-Beijing labour union in the territory.
 He previously held the Hong Kong Island constituency, which he won in the 2016 LegCo election.

 He is also a former district councillor for the Eastern District Council (Provident constituency).

 On 27 March 2015, Kwok was appointed one of Housing Authority members for a two-year term, starting on 1 April.

 Early career

 According to his Legislative Council biography, Kwok holds a diploma in social work and a Bachelor of Arts degree in social policy and administration, and is also a licensed social worker.

 Elections

 Wong Tai Sin District Council

 During the 2003 District Council elections, Kwok ran in Ching On constituency of Wong Tai Sin District Council, but was not elected.